Note

 scene.add(response_actor)

-print('Saving illustration as csd_recursive_response.png')
+print("Saving illustration as csd_recursive_response.png")

-window.record(scene, out_path='csd_recursive_response.png', size=(200, 200))
+window.record(scene=scene, out_path="csd_recursive_response.png", size=(200, 200))

 if interactive: